Struct hyper::Url

 Return the parsed representation of the host for this URL.
 Non-ASCII domain labels are punycode-encoded per IDNA.

-Cannot-be-a-base URLs (typical of data:
+Cannot-be-a-base URLs (typical of data: and mailto:) and some file: URLs

 don’t have a host.

-See also the host_str
+See also the host_str method.

 fn domain(&self) -> Option<&str>